 He holds several pending and granted U.S. and international patents.
 He has authored over 250 publications in major journals and conference proceedings on a wide range of topics, from dependable computing and emerging nanotechnologies to system biology.
 His current research interests include nanocomputing, reliable computing, VLSI testing, reconfigurable computing, emerging nanotechnologies, and systems biology.

 Prof. Tahoori was a recipient of the National Science Foundation Early Faculty Development (CAREER) Award.
 He has bee a program committee member, organizing committee member, track and topic chair, as well as workshop, panel, and special session organizer of various conferences and symposia in the areas of VLSI design automation, testing, reliability, and emerging nanotechnologies, such as ITC, VTS, DAC, ICCAD, DATE, ETS, ICCD, ASP-DAC, GLSVLSI, and VLSI Design.
 He is currently an associate editor for IEEE Design and Test Magazine (D&T), coordinating editor for Springer Journal of Electronic Testing (JETTA), associate editor of VLSI Integration Journal, and associate editor of IET Computers and Digital Techniques.
 He was an associate editor of ACM Journal of Emerging Technologies for Computing.
 He received a number of best paper nominations and awards at various conferences and journals, including ICCAD 2015 and TODAES 2017.
-He is the Chair of the ACM SIGDA Technical Committee on Test and Reliability.
+He is the Chair of the ACM SIGDA Technical Committee on Test and Reliability, and a Fellow of the IEEE.

 Ph.D. in Electrical Engineering, Stanford University, Stanford, CA, USA